Corbetta, Lombardy: Middle Ages

 As a result of the siege of Milan led by Uraia's Ostrogoths in 539 AD, Corbetta received exiles coming from that city.
-It was at this time that the spread of Christianity also reached Corbetta; this is attested through the discovery (in 1971) of a pre-Christian Basilica under the church of Saint Vittore.
+It was at this time that Christianity also reached Corbetta; this is attested through the 1971 discovery of a pre-Christian Basilica under the church of Saint Vittore.
 In 569, the arrival of the Lombards brought the first formal legal documents that expressly mention the village.
 During the 9th century, the village and the castle of Corbetta passed under the lordship of the Archbishop of Milan.
-In 1037, hostilities between the Archbishop of Milan Aribert and the Holy Roman Emperor Conrad II began.
-This was significant for Corbetta, because the Holy Roman Emperor, seeing the difficulty of laying siege to Milan, with its multitude of defenders, instead, occupied Corbetta and its castle with his troops.
+In 1037, hostilities between the Archbishop of Milan, Aribert, and the Holy Roman Emperor, Conrad II, began.
+This was significant for Corbetta since the Holy Roman Emperor, seeing the difficulty of laying siege to Milan with its multitude of defenders, instead occupied Corbetta and its castle with his troops.

 A century after the occupation by Conrad in 1154, emperor Frederick I burned the village during his fight with the united communes of Northern Italy.
-In a document of 1162 - the actum in loco Corbetta, Frederico imperatore regnante - Corbetta is mentioned for the first time under this name.
+In an 1162 document - the actum in loco Corbetta, Frederico imperatore regnante - Corbetta is mentioned for the first time under this name.
 The population of Corbetta fought in the Milanese army in 1239 against emperor Frederick II.

 Visconti period

 Following the rising in Milan in 1270, Corbetta became part of the Visconti's dominion, which was almost a return to being under the lordship of an archbishop, as Ottone Visconti was elected archbishop in 1262, effectively making him lord of Milan.

-In 1275 Scarsio of Lanfranco from the Borri family, the general captain of Milanese noble exiles, was awarded many estates in the borough of Corbetta for services rendered to Otto and Matteo I Visconti.
-In July 1289 the representatives of the Republic of Milan and the Marquis William_VII of Montferrat convened in Corbetta with the aim of creating an anti-Visconti alliance.
-In 1292 Matteo I Visconti resumed power in Milan, and gathered an army at Corbetta to conquer Novara.
+In 1275, Scarsio of Lanfranco from the Borri family, the general captain of Milanese noble exiles, was awarded many estates in the borough of Corbetta for services rendered to Otto and Matteo I Visconti.
+In July 1289, the representatives of the Republic of Milan and the Marquis William VII of Montferrat convened in Corbetta, with the aim of creating an anti-Visconti alliance.
+In 1292, Matteo I Visconti resumed power in Milan, and gathered an army at Corbetta to conquer Novara.
 Visconti's son Galeazzo subsequently became vicar of Novara.
-Here in 1299, supporters of Montferrat conspired to conquer the city: Galeazzo Visconti escaped and took shelter in the castle of Corbetta.
+In 1299, supporters of Montferrat conspired to conquer the city: Galeazzo Visconti escaped and took shelter in the castle of Corbetta.

-At the end of the 13th century painter Simone da Corbetta created frescoes in the church and cloister of Santa Maria dei Serviti in Milan, now conserved in the Pinacoteca di Brera.
-On 4 January 1363 Magenta and Corbetta were conquered by a British mercenary company hired by the Marquis of Monferrato.
-In 1376 Gian Galeazzo Visconti was sent by his father Galeazzo II against the Montferrat army in an ill-fated campaign that forced the Visconti to withdraw to Corbetta, where he was besieged.
+At the end of the 13th century, painter Simone da Corbetta created the frescoes in the church and cloister of Santa Maria dei Serviti in Milan, now conserved in the Pinacoteca di Brera.
+On 4 January 1363, Magenta and Corbetta were conquered by a British mercenary company hired by the Marquis of Monferrato.
+In 1376, Gian Galeazzo Visconti was sent by his father Galeazzo II against the Montferrat army in an ill-fated campaign that forced the Visconti to withdraw to Corbetta, where he was besieged.